 However, focusing exclusively on adolescent inhalant abuse could mean leaving adults with very serious problems hidden deep in the shadows, and according to the Substance Abuse and Mental Health Services Administration (SAMHSA), there are many adults who need help with inhalants.
 In fact, SAMHSA reports that about 1.1 million American adults use inhalants.
-These people may need help in order to break this terrible and dangerous habit.
+These people may need help in order to break this dangerous and destructive habit.

-Inhalant abuse takes place anytime a user puts his/her mouth or nose in contact with a volatile substance with the express purpose of achieving a high.
+Inhalant abuse takes place any time a user puts his/her mouth or nose in contact with a volatile substance with the express purpose of achieving a high.
 It’s a relatively easy thing to do inside the home, as there are many different products that produce toxic and intoxicating fumes when they’re exposed to the air, including:

 - Paint thinner

 While many users focus their habits on specific chemicals found in the home, some people take to the Internet in order to find substances to use and abuse.
 These people may look for products containing nitrites that might be sold as “poppers.”
 These drugs are also inhaled and they can produce a sensation similar to alcohol intoxication, but they can also produce specific side effects that intensify sexual experiences.